geoffreycrofte/juiz-social-post-sharer/readme.txt

 3. The new 1.3.0 Black theme and sharings counter
 4. The metabox to hide buttons on a post
 5. New themes: Brands Colors & Material Design
+6. New admin panel for Nobs.
+7. New networks panel you can now order with drag n' drop.

 == Other plugins ==